 But Why?
-ASC 320 Classification & Measurement Reminders
+ASC 320 Classification and Measurement Reminders

-A series of “why” questions at the dinner table served as the inspiration for today’s post exploring aspects of ASC 320, Debt Securities and recent events involving debt securities in the U.S. banking industry.
+A series of “why” questions at the dinner table served as the inspiration for today’s post exploring ASC 320 classification and measurement reminders caused by recent events involving the accounting for debt securities by U.S. banks.
 Let me first set the scene…with a 2.5 year old running around, I’ve become no stranger to being asked “but why, Mommy,”; however I didn’t expect a series of “but why” questions from my husband!
 One evening at dinner, my husband asked what was going on with these banks and why it happened.
 (And once he said the magic “why” word, my daughter took the cue and chimed in asking “but why?” after every answer I gave him – it’s a good thing she’s cute!)

 Why did the issues at Silicon Valley Bank happen?